 Fibroscan: non-invasive liver elastography

 Liver fibrosis and cirrhosis are the result of chronic liver injury.
 Working out the cause requires careful evaluation of the clinical context including history, laboratory values, and imaging results.
-Liver biopsy stands today at the foundation of clinical hepatology.
-However, in straightforward cases today, it is being replaced by non-invasive methods such as uncomplicated hepatitis C.
+Liver biopsy still stands today at the foundation of clinical hepatology.
+However, in straightforward cases today, it is being replaced by non-invasive methods.

 The state of liver health can be assessed non-invasively by:

 - liver stiffness or tissue elasticity estimation, via measuring shear wave propagation speed (cs)

 - blood enzyme and protein levels and applying liver scores